Our Graduate or Internship Programs follow a slightly different recruitment process. See the process here.

-The next stage of the process is typically a psychometric assessment, a standard and scientific method used to measure individuals' mental capabilities and behavioural style.
+The next stage of the process is typically a psychometric assessment, a standard and scientific method used to measure individuals' cognitive ability and behavioural style.

 The information generated from this assessment, in combination with the other information gathered during the selection process, will be used to assist us in ensuring we have a comprehensive view of the match between you and the position you have applied for.

 There is no pass or fail for the psychometric assessment.

 You will be asked to complete the assessment from home and it typically takes about an hour.
 You may also be asked to complete a verification assessment at a later date.

 Your recruiter will send you further information about the psychometric assessment and a link to practice assessments which will help you familiarise yourself with the nature of the assessment.
 Please note that the practice assessment sent by your recruiter is the only authentic practice assessment for Macquarie.

 Following your assessment, you may be invited to attend further interviews with members of our team.
 The number of interviews required will depend on the role you are applying for.